-When it comes to the size, the Sun Shade Inflatable Pool is pretty much identical to the Clearview Aquarium Inflatable Pool we examined a bit earlier.
+The Sun Shade Inflatable Pool is pretty much identical to the Clearview Aquarium Inflatable Pool we examined a bit earlier when it comes to size.
 This fact makes the Sun Shade pool a great choice if you liked the Clearview pool but wished it had a sunroof.

-The Dinoland Play Center is quite similar to the Rainbow Ring play center we reviewed in the beginning, except that this one is dinosaur-themed.
-Aside from that, this pool has a calmer color scheme, which may be more to your taste than the vivid design of the Rainbow Ring pool.
+The Dinoland Play Center is quite similar to the Rainbow Ring play center we reviewed initially, except that this one is dinosaur-themed.
+Aside from that, this pool has a calmer color scheme, which may be more to your taste than the Rainbow Ring pool’s vivid design.

-The Dinoland inflatable swimming pool for kids also has a number of entertaining features to occupy the children with.
+The Dinoland inflatable swimming pool for kids also has several entertaining features to occupy the children with.
 It comes with ball and ring toss, as well as ball roll games.
 Aside from that, it comes with a movable Dino Arch water spray and a water slider.
 If you favor entertaining over the room in kiddie pools, then this one might be the right choice.

 This pool is similar to the round Kiddie Pool we examined earlier, though this one is a bit smaller, measuring 48 inches in diameter.
 The size won’t be an issue if your kids don’t need much room.
 However, make sure that your kid isn’t going to grow out of this pool any time soon before buying it.

-When it comes to games, this pool only includes two rings for tossing, as well as two inflatable dangling noise maker.
-This probably wouldn’t occupy older kids for too long, but for 1 – 3 years old children, it would be quite enough.
+When it comes to games, this pool only includes two rings for tossing, as well as two inflatable dangling noisemakers.
+This probably wouldn’t occupy older kids for too long, but it would be quite enough for 1 – 3 years old children.
 Besides, younger kids will most likely like the adorable design of this pool.

-If you are looking for something like a hard plastic kiddie pool, then you might want to have a look at Intex Mini Frame Pool.
+If you are looking for something like a hard plastic kiddie pool, you might want to look at Intex Mini Frame Pool.
 This pool isn’t exactly made from plastic, to be fair.
-To be precise, it is comprised of thick and durable vinyl cover supported by a galvanized metal steel frame that is padded on the beams.
+To be precise, it comprises a thick and durable vinyl cover supported by a galvanized metal steel frame that is padded on the beams.
 This pool isn’t inflatable, so you won’t have to think about pumping air to set it up.
-You would need to think of storage space though.
+You would need to think of storage space, though.

 This is a basic pool, but it is a more suitable choice for 3+ years old kids who don’t really enjoy toys and favor water much more.
 Measuring 48 x 48 x 12 inches, this kiddie pool isn’t that big, but it will be big enough to provide 2 – 3 kids with quite enough room for play.

 The water capacity of this pool is also remarkable, standing at 328 gallons.
-In spite of the large size, this pool appears to be fairly easy to inflate and deflate thanks to its three air chambers.
-While this pool doesn’t come with any games or toys, it has wide side walls for good play room for the children.
+Despite the large size, this pool appears to be fairly easy to inflate and deflate, thanks to its three air chambers.
+While this pool doesn’t come with any games or toys, it has wide side walls for a good playroom for the children.

 And the last inflatable swimming pool for kids on the reviews is Intex Summer Lovin’ Beach Play Center Pool.
-It is a play center as well, albeit maybe not as rich in features as the other play centers we reviewed.
+It is a play center, albeit maybe not as rich in features as the other play centers we reviewed.